microsoft/retina/docs/captures/managed-storage-account.md

 ## Create a Retina Capture

-Retina-operator will create a container blob SAS URL with expiry time determined from Capture Duration to make sure blob SAS URL is invaid soon after the Capture is completed.
+Retina-operator will create a container blob SAS URL with expiry time determined from Capture Duration to make sure blob SAS URL is invalid soon after the Capture is completed.
 And Retina-operator will update Capture CR with the blob SAL URL to allow the customer read the URL.